alanmshelly/skyway-js-sdk/README.md

-# SkyWay JS
+# SkyWay JavaScript SDK

+## Using the SDK

-## Including the sdk from the CDN
+### Including the sdk from the CDN in your html

-Include the following script tag in your html.
+Add the following script tag to your html file.

 ```html
 <script type="text/javascript" src="https://cdn.webrtc.ecl.ntt.com/skyway-latest.js"></script>
 ```

 You can then use the `Peer` object to start connecting.
-For more details, check out the [Tutorial](https://webrtc.ecl.ntt.com/en/js-tutorial.html).
+For more details, check out the [Tutorial](https://webrtc.ecl.ntt.com/en/js-tutorial.html). ([日本語](https://webrtc.ecl.ntt.com/js-tutorial.html))

-## Installing using npm
+### Installing using npm to use with a bundler (e.g. webpack or browserify)

 With [npm](https://npmjs.org/) installed, run